 Hidden from tourists among the Apennine Mountains and the Adriatic Seaside, in the Marche region of central Italy, Cagli offers a unique opportunity to explore authentic Italian life.
 Cagli has a rich history dating back well over 2,000 years.
 It became part of the Roman Empire in 295 BC and quickly grew in prominence as a vital stop on the ancient Via Flaminia, one of Rome’s earliest and most important roads.
 After the fall of the Roman Empire, Cagli’s strategic location made it a popular staging ground for battles.
 In 1287, the city was destroyed by fire in a battle among noble Italian families but was rebuilt two years later under orders from Pope Nicholas IV.
 Various noble families held Cagli until the Papal States incorporated it in the 17th century, and it became part of unified Italy in 1860.

 Though its history is apparent throughout the town, Cagli is a “market city” and boasts a rich modern social scene, with summer concerts and festivals and one of the region’s most beautiful theaters.
 This city of 12,000 residents is also home to numerous churches, chapels, grocery stores, cafés, restaurants, artisanal shops, soccer fields, a bocce ball club and a hospital, and is the third largest city in the Province.
-Other outdoor activities include hiking, biking and swimming in the rivers and pools, like Tre Pozzi.
+Other outdoor activities include hiking, biking and swimming in the Burano river and the contigious Tre Pozzi (or three pools).

 Despite its relative seclusion, Cagli is easily accessible from Rome via bus, with service twice daily.
 Visitors can also take advantage of locally run buses throughout the day to important nearby cities such as Gubbio, Urbino and the beach towns of Fano and Pesaro on the Adriatic coast.
-Using Pesaro or Fano as a point of departure, you can transfer onto the Trenitalia train network that stretches the entirety of the Italian peninsula to popular destinations such as Rimini, Bologna, Venezia, Assisi, Cinque Terre, Firenze, Milano, Torino, Verona, Pisa, Napoli and the Amalfi coast.
+Using Pesaro or Fano as a point of departure, one can transfer onto the Trenitalia train network that stretches the entirety of the Italian peninsula to popular destinations such as Rimini, Bologna, Venezia, Assisi, Cinque Terre, Firenze, Milano, Torino, Verona, Pisa, Napoli and the Amalfi coast.
 Cagli itself, however, is full of charm and has many stories to tell.
-It truly is la dolce vita!
+It truly is la dolce vita (the sweet life)!

 President: Dr. John Caputo